Create a Remix application

 Create Hanko components

-Create a folder called components and create two files in it, HankoAuth.tsx and HankoProfile.jsx.
+Create a components folder with two files: HankoAuth.tsx and HankoProfile.tsx.

 Hanko Auth